aidanastridge/wheres-willow/README.md

 One thousand data points are generated.
 There is one "Willow" that will be unique for each simulation.
 However, this dataset is more useful for EDA and data visualization practice.

+## Some honest...

+"Willow" is created by replacing the name of an already randomly generated row.
+It's likely that the data point is not unique beyond the name.
+I will try (or someone can help me!) to make it "true", but it might take some time to think about.

  ❤️ I might have missed something, I'm only human!